Nadine2016/knative/project.md

 Notice that the Coligo system provides the `export` command to set the `KUBECONFIG` environmental variable for you.
 This command is tailored to your operating system and user information.
 Run this command to use `kubectl` with your project.
 Alternatively, you can specify the `--export` option on the `target` command to export and automatically append the project configuration to the Kubernetes configuration file (`$HOME/.kube/config`).
 {: tip}

-From the context of the targeted project, you can work with Coligo components, such as [job definitions](/docs/knative?topic=knative-kn-job-deploy) or [applications](/docs/knative?topic=knative-application-workloads).
+From the context of the targeted project, you can work with Coligo components, such as [applications](/docs/knative?topic=knative-application-workloads) or [job definitions](/docs/knative?topic=knative-kn-job-deploy).

 ## Delete a project
 {: #delete-project}